firebase/extensions/delete-user-data/POSTINSTALL.md

 * Cloud Storage path(s): `${param:STORAGE_PATHS}`
 * Database Instance path(s): `${param:SELECTED_DATABASE_INSTANCE}`

+* Auto Discovery

+For Firestore database, you can optionally configure the extension to automatically discover data to delete, as well as customize the data to be deleted.
+Here are some additional discovery strategies that you could turn on:

+1. Auto-discover documents underneath a top-level collection where a document ID itself is a UID

+2. Auto-discover documents underneath a top-level collection containing any pre-configured fields (specified in configuration parameters) matching the UID that triggered the deletion.

+* Custom functions hook: `${param:SEARCH_FUNCTION}`

+A predefined url can provide a list of document paths for the extension to delete.

 You can delete a user directly in your [Authentication dashboard]((https://console.firebase.google.com/project/${param:PROJECT_ID}/authentication/users)) or by using one of the Firebase Authentication SDKs.
 Learn more in the [Authentication documentation](https://firebase.google.com/docs/auth).

 ### Monitoring